RoboSDK/Flow/README.md

 At t0 the two transformers and receiver at the end will be waiting for messages and the producer_impl will begin to produce data.
 This could be through a network socket that has no local dependencies (e.g. sensor data).

-At t1 The first transformer receives the first message and transforms it, and at the same time the producer_impl begins producing a second piece of data.
+At t1 The first transformer_impl receives the first message and transforms it, and at the same time the producer_impl begins producing a second piece of data.

 This keeps going until all 4 functions are constantly communicating information to the final receiver with some